arr0nax/word-count2/specs.md

 #1.
 Program should accept sentences and parse them in to individual words
     *input: The quick brown brown fox*
     *output: "[the,quick,brown,brown,fox"]*
 #2.
-Program should then count the frequency of a selected word
+Program should identify and count the frequency of a selected word
     *input: 'The quick brown brown fox', 'brown'* *output: 2*
 #3.
 Program should ignore spaces and special characters